shaowei-su/Python-Computing-Acceleration/TutorialForWhile.md

 We start the illustration of loop with a general case that goes through the instructions and jump back to the begining of loop, regardless of `continue` and `break` situations.

 First of all, a judgement is made to determine whether the loop should continue or not.
-In this case, we are going to compare the value of i with integer 10, if the result is `Py_True`, it will then increase the value of i by 1 throuth `INPLACE_ADD` and then push the result to the top of value stack.
+In this case, we are going to compare the value of i with integer 10, if the result is `Py_True`, it will then increase the value of i by 1 through `INPLACE_ADD` and then push the result to the top of value stack.
 Finally, the value of i will be printed out and execute the instruction:
 ```
   70 JUMP_ABSOLUTE            9
 ```

 to jump back to the start of loop.

+For i = {0, 1, 2, 3, 4, 5, 6, 7}, the loop will be executed.
+When i equals to 7, the `if i > 7` statement will be satisfied after the addition on line 3 in file `CSC453/while.py` and then break out of loop.
+Details could be found in next topic.

 ##Continue and break

-In Python, `continue ` and `break` work same as in other languages like C and Java.
+In Python, `continue ` and `break` works the same as in other languages like C and Java.

-After the comparison at line 40, if the result is `Py_True` then execute the instruction:
+After the comparison at line 40 to determine whether i is less than 3 or not, if the result is `Py_True` then execute the instruction:
 ```
  5          43 JUMP_ABSOLUTE            9
 ```
 to jump back to the start of loop, without execution of the remaining instructions.

+In our example, when i = {0, 1, 2} the loop will be continued without the following comparison and print.
+As a result of this, the first number printed by `CSC453/while.py` should be 3.

-On the other hand, the comparison at line 55 will determine if the loop will terminate or not. if the result is `Py_True`, then by the instruction:
+On the other hand, the comparison at line 55 will determine if the loop will terminate or not.
+If the result is `Py_True`, then by the instruction:
 ```c
   case BREAK_LOOP:
      why = WHY_BREAK;
      goto fast_block_end;
 ```
+As mentioned above, when i becomes 8 the result of comparion `if i > 7` is true and break statement will be taken.
+By doing so, the last number printed out will be 7.

-we break out of the loop through fast_block_end.
+We break out of the loop through fast_block_end.
 ```
 fast_block_end:
         while (why != WHY_NOT && f->f_iblock > 0) {